Christianity in Cornwall: Stuart period, 1603–1714

 At the restoration of the monarchy in 1660, ministers unwilling to conform to the Church of England were ejected from the benefices.
-Under the Conventicle Act of 1664 non-Anglican services were only permitted in private houses and only with five persons attending apart from the household.
+Under the Conventicle Act 1664 non-Anglican services were only permitted in private houses and only with five persons attending apart from the household.
 In Cornwall, there were about 50 ejected ministers, some of whom persisted in conducting meetings in out of the way places: these included Thomas Tregosse, formerly vicar of Mylor and Mabe, Joseph Sherwood of Penzance, and Henry Flamank of Lanivet.

 A number of prominent men holding Baptist views were to be found in Cornwall in the 1650s, such as John Pendarves, John Carew and Hugh Courtney.
 At the restoration of the monarchy such people became dissenters and they were only found in a few settlements such as Falmouth and Looe.

 George Fox, the founder of the Quakers, visited Cornwall in 1655 and found followers in Loveday Hambly, of Tregongeeves near St Austell, and Thomas Mounce, of Liskeard.
 The early Cornish Quakers endured much persecution but after 1675 they made many converts.
 Once the opening of meeting houses became legal in 1689 their position became much easier and by 1700 there were altogether 27 societies with about 400 adherents.

-The last church services conducted in Cornish were in the far west (Penwith) in the late 17th century: Towednack is recorded as the place (in 1678) and the claim is also made for Ludgvan.